Someone coping with BPD sits smiling hand-in-hand with their Favorite Person.

 Personality disorder treatment with Charlie Health

 If you or a loved one are struggling with borderline personality disorder (BPD), Charlie Health is here to help.
-Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for young people and families dealing with serious mental health conditions, including BPD and other personality disorders.
-Our expert clinicians incorporate evidence-based therapies into individual counseling, family therapy, and group sessions.
-With this kind of holistic treatment, managing BDP and developing a healthy relationship with a BPD favorite person is possible.
-Fill out the form below or give us a call to start healing today.
+Start healing with our virtual Intensive Outpatient Program, which combines group sessions with individual and family therapy for people and families dealing with various serious mental health struggles, including BPD and other personality disorders.
+You will also be matched with a personalized group and get the chance to connect with peers who face similar struggles.
+With this kind of holistic treatment, managing BPD is possible.

 Charlie Health shield logo